SAFETY HAZARD WARNINGS FOR LITHIUM-ION POLYMER BATTERIES

-Rechargeable Lithium Ion batteries are potentially hazardous and can present a serious FIRE HAZARD if damaged, defective or improperly used.
-Larger Lithium batteries and those used for industrial use involving high discharge current and frequent full discharge cycles require special precautions.
+Rechargeable Lithium-ion polymer batteries are potentially hazardous and can present a serious FIRE HAZARD, SERIOUS INJURY and/or PROPERTY DAMAGE if damaged, defective or improperly used.

 A FIRE IS MOST LIKELY TO OCCUR DURING THE CHARGING PROCESS UNDER THE FOLLOWING CIRCUMSTANCES: